saptarshibasu/aws-study/README.md

 * A **Bastion host** is a special purpose computer specially designed to withstand attacks.
 The computer usually hosts a single application, e.g. a proxy server, and all other services are removed or limited to reduce the threat to the computer.
 It is hardened in this manner primarily due to its location and purpose which is either on the outside of a firewall or in a demelitarized zone (DMZ) and usually involves access from untrusted networks or computers
 * A **NAT** Gateway is used to provide internet traffic to the private subnet
 * A **Bastion host** is used to administer the EC2 instances in the private subnet using SSH or RDP
+* Traditionally, multiple users can connect to a **Bastion host** either by sharing a key pair, or by adding the private keys of each user in the authorized keys of the bastion host.
+A more secured way is to avoid key pairs and use EC2 Instance Connect which will allow the users connect to the bastion host based on IAM policies attached to their IAM users or roles
 * **AWS Direct Connect** provides reliable, high throughput, dedicated and secure connection from the local data center to the AWS
 * A Corporare network can be connected to a VPC using a VPN over the internet or a VPN over **AWS Direct Connect**.
 VPN over Direct Connect is significantly more expensive than over internet
-* Using **AWS Direct Connect**, a dedicated network connection between the AWS VPC and corporate network can be established
+* Using **AWS Direct Connect**, a dedicated private network connection between the AWS VPC and corporate network can be established
+* **AWS Direct Connect** use cases
+  * Increased bandwidth throughput
+  * Consistent connection
+* **AWS Direct Connect** requires physical connection established between the corporate network and the AWS Direct Connect Location
+* **AWS Direct Connect** can be setup to connect to multiple VPCs (even in different region) in the same account by using a AWS Direct Connect Gateway.
+However, for the VPCs to talk to each other a VPC Peering connection is required
 * **VPC endpoints** allow the VPC to privately connect to the supported AWS services without leaving the AWS network.
-The instances in the VPC do not require public IP.
-Two types of VPC Endpoints -
+The instances in the VPC do not require public IP * Two types of VPC Endpoints -
   * **Interface Endpoints** - An elastic network interface with a private IP address that serves as an entrypoint for traffic destined to a supported service
   * **Gateway Endpoints** - Only for S3 and DynamoDB
 * **Interface endpoints** are powered by AWS PrivateLink - doesn't require public IP
 * **VPC Endpoints** support only IPv4 traffic
 * **VPC Endpoints** = The service and the VPC must be in the same region
 * Currently, no CloudWatch metric is available for the interface-based **VPC endpoint**
+* With Gateway **VPC Endpoint**, you must enable DNS resolution in your VPC
+* With Interface **VPC Endpoint**,
+  * The instances can connect to the AWS service using endpoint specific DNS name, if private DNS is not enabled
+  * The instances can also connect to the AWS services using the default DNS name, if private DNS is enabled
+  * To use private DNS, DNS hostname and DNS support must be enabled in VPC
+  * Enabling DNS hostname and DNS support gives public DNS names to EC2 instances that have public IP or Elastic IP addresses
 * **VPC Peering** can connect to VPC in same account or different account, in same region or different region
 * **VPC Peering** does not need Internet Gateway
 * **VPC Peering** traffic withing region is not encrypted, but across region is AEAD encrypted
 * By default, a query for a public hostname of an instance in a peered VPC in a different region will resolve to a public IP address.
 Route 53 private DNS can be used to resolve to a private IP address with Inter-Region **VPC Peering**
 * Inter-Region **VPC Peering** doesn't support IPv6
 * Services that cannot be used over **VPC Peering** - EFS, Network Load Balancer, AWS PrivateLink
+* **VPC Peering** connection does not support edge to edge routing or transitive routing
+* **VPC Peering** needs route table configuration
 * On creation of a VPC, a default route table, NACL and security group are automatically created.
 Subnets and Internet Gateways are not automatically created
 * US-East-1A in one AWS account can be completely different from US-East-1A in another AWS account
 * **Traffic Flow** -